Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 The dust evolution model used here is similar to that we presented in \cite{gjergo18}, with a few improvements detailed in the rest of this Section.
 In that paper the scope was to study the evolution of dust in galaxy clusters, and the star formation and stellar feedback model was a simpler one, namely an updated version of that proposed by \cite{springel03}.
 Our dust treatment builds on the proposal by \cite{hirashita15}, who demonstrated that it is possible to follow reasonably well the evolution of the size distribution of grains and to estimate the effectiveness of size-dependent processes just considering two representative sizes, which we refer in the following as large and small grains.
 The boundary between them was set by \cite{hirashita15} at $a\simeq 0.03 \, \mu$m.
 This two-size approximation is clearly advantageous in terms of computational cost, compared to more detailed treatments \citep[e.g.][]{mckinnon18,aoyama20}.
 Interestingly, the latter paper, based on a full treatment of the size distribution and its evolution, confirmed the results obtained previously by means of the two-size approximation.
 In the present application, the overhead of computing time arising from the inclusion of dust evolution is limited to less than 15 per cent.

-We take advantage of our detailed treatment of chemical evolution (Section \ref{sec:muppi}), which tracks individually several elements, to follow two chemically distinct dust grain populations, namely carbonaceous and silicate grains.
-Indeed, we adopt the standard view \citep[e.g.][and references therein]{draine03,jenkins09} that dust composition is dominated by C, O, Si, Mg and Fe, organized in two major chemical classes, one composed mostly by carbon and another one composed by "astronomical silicates", comprising the four latter elements.
-More specifically, we represent the former with pure C grains, and the latter one with Olivine MgFeSiO$_4$ grains \citep{draine03}. \footnote{More properly, the term {\it olivine} in mineralogy indicates a composition in which Fe and Mg atoms are mutually interchangeable, which can be expressed as Mg$_X$Fe$_{2-X}$SiO$_4$.
+We exploit our advanced treatment of chemical evolution (Section \ref{sec:muppi}), which follow individually several elements, to trace two chemically distinct dust grain populations, namely carbonaceous and "astronomical silicate" grains, the latter composed by O, Si, Mg and Fe. \edi{Therefore, we adopt the standard view \citep[e.g.][and references therein]{draine03,jenkins09} that dust is dominated by these two chemical species.
+More specifically, we represent astronomical silicates with the element partition of Olivine MgFeSiO$_4$ \citep{draine03}.\footnote{More properly, the term {\it olivine} in mineralogy indicates a composition in which Fe and Mg atoms are mutually interchangeable, which can be expressed as Mg$_X$Fe$_{2-X}$SiO$_4$.
 The two extreme cases are {\it forsterite} Mg$_2$SiO$_4$ and {\it fayalite} Fe$_2$SiO$_4$.
-Here we follow the common practise in dust astrophysics of considering as representative the intermediate case in which $X=1$.} Actually, most radiative transfer computations in astrophysical dusty media are done adopting optical properties of dust grains calculated according to these assumptions.
-However, our treatment can be immediately adapted to different dust composition models, as long as the relevant elements are traced in the chemical evolution.

-In conclusion, we track four types of dust grains: large and small carbonaceous grains, and large and small silicate grains.
+Here we follow the common practise in dust astrophysics of considering as representative the intermediate case in which $X=1$.} Actually, most radiative transfer calculations in astrophysical dusty environment adopt optical properties of dust grains calculated by assuming this chemical composition.
+However, our treatment can be trivially adapted to different dust composition models, provided that the relevant elements are followed by the chemical evolution.
+In conclusion, we predict the evolution of four classes of dust grains: large and small C grains, and large and small silicate grains.}